crguezl/vuejs-components-basics-plan-picker-component/README.md

 - [ ] Add in the `app` div of the HTML the component just created
 - [ ] Insert new instances of the component in the HTML

+Use as many [emmet expressions](https://docs.emmet.io/cheat-sheet/) as you can to speed up the edition

 ## Folder plan-picker: Plan Picker Task

 Watch the videos